qwv4851/TLRanks/README.md

-# TeamLiquid Ranks
+# Team Liquid Ranks

-TeamLiquid Ranks is a Google Chrome extension which displays ladder information for users of the [teamliquid.net](http://teamliquid.net) forum.
+Team Liquid Ranks is a Google Chrome extension which displays ladder information for users of the [teamliquid.net](http://teamliquid.net) forum.
 This is accomplished by using [sc2ranks.com](http://sc2ranks.com) to make a best guess at matching forum usernames with their [battle.net](http://battle.net) counterparts and parsing their profiles for leagues, races, and other relevant information.

 ## Instructions